preparingforexams/hhh-diff-bot/commands.md

-remove_invite_link - Removes the saved invite link (does nothing when not present) get_invite_link - (<group_name>) gets the invite link for the given group (when an invite link is present) renew_diff_message - Sends the diff message to the group again (does not delete the old one)
+remove_invite_link - Removes the saved invite link (does nothing when not present) get_invite_link - (<group_name>) gets the invite link for the given group (when an invite link is present) renew_diff_message - Sends the diff message to the group again (does not delete the old one) set_photo - (<overwrite>) sets a chat photo, does not overwrite an existing one by default
 ```